Kettlebells vs Dumbbells: We'll Help You Choose

 Types of Kettlebells

 As the market grows further, the creativity of kettlebell construction will also increase.
-But as of now, there are two basic types of kettlebells - cast iron and competition.
+But as of now, there are 2 types of kettlebells - cast iron and competition.
 They are mainly spherical-shaped, flat-based equipment with a handle on top.
 There are some brands that make different designs in the base, just to add an element of fun and style.

 Cast iron kettlebells are the ones you will commonly see in any CrossFit boxes and gyms.
 The body of this type of kettlebell is typically wider than its handle.
 In contrast, competition kettlebells have skinnier and slimmer handles to allow more seamless movements.
 Due to the American Kettlebell Alliance, all competition kettlebells require a 35mm diameter – which means, they are the same size no matter what the weight.
 These are used by professionals, but a lot of boxes and gyms also prefer these for their clients.